Brazil records moving average of 97 daily deaths per Covid | Coronavirus

-Brazil registered this Friday (31) 85 deaths by Covid-19 in the last 24 hours, with the total number of deaths reaching 619,109 since the beginning of the pandemic.
+Brazil registered this Saturday (1st) 30 deaths by Covid-19 in the last 24 hours, with the total number of deaths reaching 619,139 since the beginning of the pandemic.
 With that, the moving average of deaths in the last 7 days was at 97.
-Compared to the average 14 days ago, the variation was -26%, indicating a downward trend.
+Compared to the average 14 days ago, the variation was -24%, indicating downward trend.

 The numbers are in the new survey by the consortium of press vehicles on the situation of the coronavirus pandemic in Brazil, consolidated at 8 pm.
 The balance is based on data from the state departments of Health.

-Seven states had no death records: AC, AL, MS, PI, RN, RO and SE did not register deaths.
-RR and TO did not release the data this Friday.
+Ten states had no records of deaths: AC, AL, AP, CE, DF, GO, MS, PI, PR and SE.
+And five states – MG, RO, RR, RS and TO –, in addition to the DF, did not release data this Saturday.

 On December 12, the Ministry of Health informed that the process for recovering the records of Brazilians vaccinated against Covid-19 was completed, without loss of information.
 But the next day, minister Marcelo Queiroga said that there was a new hacker attack.
 The forecast of systems stabilization (14 December) was not fulfilled.